vinaykargwal/vinaykargwal/README.md

 - 👋 Hi, I’m @vinaykargwal
-- 👀 I’m interested in ...Learn Python
+- 👀 I’m interested in ...
+Web Development
-- 🌱 I’m currently learning ...Python
+- 🌱 I’m currently learning ...
+Web Development with python and Java Script
 - 💞️ I’m looking to collaborate on ...
-Python Projects
+Web Dev Projects
-- 📫 How to reach me ...
+- 📫 How to reach me ... instagram.com/mrvinaykargwal

 <!---
 vinaykargwal/vinaykargwal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.